GerritForge/events-broker/README.md

-# plugins_broker
+# Events Broker plugin for Gerrit Code Review
-Interface for a generic message broker for Gerrit Code Review
+API of a generic events broker for use with Gerrit Code Review